interior-castle/nicomachean-ethics/book-1.md

 Yet even virtue on its own may be deficient, as other factors out of our control (like tragedies) may still make a man unhappy.
 There must be more to the story if happiness is to consist in virtue.

-Moneymaking, like pleasure, is quickly ruled out, as it is subordinate by necessity to other ends.
+Moneymaking, like pleasure, is quickly ruled out, as it is a subordinate end by definition and necessity — we make money only to acquire other things.

 ## Chapter 6